RandomDebugGuy/DeskThing-GMP/README.md

-# Global Media Player (GWP, not very creative but all I could come up with)
+# Global Media Player (GMP, not very creative but all I could come up with)

 Global media player webapp for <a href="https://github.com/ItsRiprod/DeskThing">DeskThing</a>.

 ## How to install:
-- 1: Download the latest GWP.zip from the <a href="https://github.com/RandomDebugGuy/DeskThing-GMP.git">releases</a> page.
+- 1: Download the latest GMP.zip from the <a href="https://github.com/RandomDebugGuy/DeskThing-GMP.git">releases</a> page.
 Leave it zipped.
 - 2: Navigate to Apps > App Downloads, then either drag the zip file into the window or click "Drop App ZIP file here" and select the zip file.
 - 3: Click "Run local!"